Skip to content

 This free UK Income Tax Calculator instantly computes your income tax, National Insurance, student loan repayments, and take-home pay for 2024–25 and 2025–26 — for both employed and self-employed individuals in England, Wales, Northern Ireland, and Scotland.

 1. Select your tax year.
-Choose 2024–25 (April 6 2024 to April 5 2025) or 2025–26.
-Rates are identical for both years as HMRC has frozen most thresholds.
+Choose 2024–25 (6 April 2024 to 5 April 2025) or 2025–26 (6 April 2025 to 5 April 2026).
+England, Wales and NI income tax bands are identical for both years as HMRC has frozen thresholds.
+Scottish bands and student loan thresholds differ by year.

 4. Enter tax already paid (PAYE).
 Find this on your payslips or P60.
 The calculator shows whether you’re due a refund or owe additional tax.